middleton2020/JsonTools/README.md

 `// With only one integer field, we can simply assign that.
 We identify it as an integer because it has no quotes and no decimals.`

-`public static object ClassSetInteger(string inpName, int inpValue, object inpObject, string inpPath)`
+`public static object SetInteger(string inpName, int inpValue, object inpObject, string inpPath)`

 `{`